 LEAP sports – Memorial Pride Walk

-To mark 51 years since the stonewall riots, LEAP Sports are currently encouraging people to take part in their Memorial Pride Walk – which is walking 51km between the 28th June and 28th July.
+To mark 51 years since the stonewall riots, LEAP Sports encouraged people to take part in their Memorial Pride Walk – walking 51km between the 28th June and 28th July.

 Find out more: https://leapsports.org/news/51YearsSinceTheStonewallRiots

 LGBT Youth Scotland

 LGBT Youth Scotland have shared this wonderful video explaining their new ways of working through the pandemic.